LeafShikamaru/Information-Security/README.md

 # Information-Security
-Projects and education from Bachelors in Computer engineering with cyber security concentration
+Projects and education from Bachelors in Computer engineering with Cyber Security concentration.